itsRVSA/itsRVSA/README.md

 ### Glad to see you here!
-<div align="center">I’m an upcoming Data Analyst and Engineer, building my foundation in SQL, Python, and Power BI.
-I love solving real-world data problems cleaning, analyzing, and turning data into clear, actionable insights.
-I’m currently pursuing my B.Tech, developing hands-on skills through projects, hackathons, and real datasets.</div>
+<div align="center">I’m R.V.S.
+Aditya, an upcoming Data Engineer passionate about building reliable and efficient data systems.
+I’m currently pursuing my B.Tech, developing skills in Python, SQL, and ETL workflows to understand how data moves, transforms, and scales.
+Alongside that, I’ve been gaining experience in data analytics as an intern, where I work on cleaning, analyzing, and visualizing data to draw insights and support decision-making.
+This hands-on exposure to analytics helps me design better pipelines that serve real business needs not just raw infrastructure.
+My focus now is on data engineering fundamentals databases, automation, and pipeline architecture while using my analytics experience to bridge the gap between raw data and actionable intelligence.
+I believe in building data systems that are clean, efficient, and built to last.</div>

 <br/>